mrolims/pynamicalsys/docs/source/dds_creating_ds.rst

 Creating a discrete dynamical system
 ------------------------------------

-The :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class allows you to create a discrete dynamical system object.
+The :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class allows you to create a discrete dynamical system object.
 You can use built-in systems or define your own discrete maps.

 Using built-in systems
 ~~~~~~~~~~~~~~~~~~~~~~

-To check available built-in systems, you can use the :py:meth:`available_models <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.available_models>` method:
+To check available built-in systems, you can use the :py:meth:`available_models <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.available_models>` method:

 .. code-block:: python